rwjblue/broccoli-string-replace/README.md

 `options.files` *{Array}*

 The list of files to process the list of patterns against.
-This is an array of strings.
+This is an array of strings, globs, regular expressions, or functions.

 ---